 I think one of the most important things that I took from what he said, and I respect him.

-I mean, he's he was terrific on the show all through COVID and came on every day, no matter how little sleep he had gotten or how much work he had done.
+I mean, he was terrific on the show all through COVID and came on every day, no matter how little sleep he had gotten or how much work he had done.

-But I think the part where he said he wanted to give back to a country that had given him so much, and that yeah, he doesn't have to do this.
+But I think the part where he said he wanted to give back to a country that had given him so much and that, yeah, he doesn't have to do this.

-The first thing I said to him, I said, Why would you want to put yourself through that hell?
+The first thing I said to him, I said, why would you want to put yourself through that hell?

-And you know what his answer was.
+You know what his answer was.

 He goes to me, well, you get the crap kicked out of you every day.

-But you also you signed up for this.
+But you also, you signed up for this.

-Like you love the media.
+Like, you love the media.

-That's what you signed up for.
+That's what you sign up for.

-And obviously, he does too.
+And obviously he does too.

 But he said one more thing.